2000Deba/NoPassMobile/README.md

   />
 </div>

-> This application is not distributed via the Google Play Store.
+> The APKs are distributed via GitHub Releases (Microsoft-owned platform).
-Google Play Protect scanning occurs automatically during APK installation on supported Android devices.
+> During installation, the APK is automatically scanned by **Google Play Protect** on supported Android devices.

 ### Security Notes